commul/all4ling/content/english/docs/zeitshift/introduction.md

 **The mutual collaboration between researchers, librarians and citizens** will help improve the functionality of the web platform for users worldwide and serve as an **opportunity for local and foreign communities to learn more about** the historical and cultural heritage of **Tyrol**.

-The active participation of citizens is crucial to the success of the project .
+The active participation of citizens is crucial to the success of the project.
 Given the large number of newspapers (approx. 500,000 pages), **the more people help curate the data and spread the word** about Zeit.shift, **the more searchable the newspaper corpus becomes and the longer the historical memory of Tyrol will be preserved**.